“We’re the only age verification plugin that meets the new FDA regulations.”

-The federal agency recently issued warning letters to 55 retailers for selling newly deemed products to minors.
-Not a single one was a brick-and-mortar vape shop.
+The federal agency has begun issuing warning letters to retailers for selling newly deemed products to minors, but not a single one has been a brick-and-mortar vape shop.
 Apparently, vape shops have gotten the message, and are taking the mandate to check ID’s seriously.
 That’s the good news.

-The bad news is that, by my count, 21 of the 55 offenders were online vape businesses.
-This is going to become a serious problem.
-If the FDA can show that a substantial number of online commerce sites sell to minors — and, of course, are selling products the FDA claims are aimed at “youth,” like candy flavored e-liquid — they will face far less resistance implementing a future ban on flavors and tougher restrictions on internet and mail order sales.
+The bad news is that, by my count, 21 of the 55 offenders in the first enforcement round were online vape businesses.
+This could become a serious problem.
+If the FDA can show that a substantial number of online commerce sites sell to minors — and, of course, are selling products the FDA claims are aimed at “youth,” like candy-flavored e-liquid — they will face far less resistance imposing a ban on flavors and tougher restrictions on internet and mail order sales.